mysticrenji/jenkins-k8s-cluster-terraform/README.md

 * Add Master and Worker node monitoring using Prometheus and Grafana
 * Add linting and tests for Terraform
 * Inject 3rd party library scan using OWASP Dependency Check
-* Add automated unit tests during the build phase.
-Add automated penentration testing after the deployment using OWASP ZAP
+* Add automated penentration testing after the deployment using OWASP ZAP
 * Add extra layer of security by adding Approval Gates in the pipeline before the deployment
+* Push the generated artifacts to external artifact repository such as JFrog, Sonar Nexus

 ## References
 1. https://kubernetes.io/docs/home/